 You may be a candidate for ear shaping surgery if the appearance of your ears draws unwanted attention, detracts or distracts from your other facial features, or if you find the appearance of your ears unsatisfactory.

 Surgery to shape the ear is technically called 'Otoplasty' and commonly called 'Ear Pinning.'
 Ear surgery can re-establish the normal contour or proportions of the ear to improve the appearance of the ears and restore balance and proportion to the face.
 When cartilage is involved, surgery may be performed under anesthesia in the operating room.
 In adults wishing to shorten elongated earlobes or repair torn or gauged earlobes, surgery may be undertaken in the office under local anesthesia.

 Recovery after Otoplasty Surgery

 Early soreness is well controlled with oral pain medications.
 Sutures are removed in 5-7 days.
 Swelling and bruising resolve by 10 days.
 Headbands are sometimes recommended to aid in healing for the first few days to weeks after surgery.
-In most cases, children can return to school in 2 weeks.
+In most cases, children can return to school in about a week.
 Full activity is permissible by 3 weeks.